Compliance schedules and building warrants of fitness

 After 12 months your compliance schedule statement issued with your code compliance certificate will expire.
 You are then required to provide a building warrant of fitness (form 12) and the relevant certificates of compliance (form 12A) on each anniversary of the issuing of your compliance schedule.

 Specified systems are systems or features installed in a building that are crucial to the safety and health of the building and those who use it, or systems which, if they are not maintained, could cause injury or harm.
 When you apply for a building consent, you must include a list of all specified systems in the building project.
+For each system, you need to include the proposed inspection, maintenance and reporting procedures.

 If your building contains any of the following specified systems, you must have a building warrant of fitness: